Knot invariants and higher representation theory I: diagrammatic and geometric categorification of tensor products: Comparison to category O

 \begin{prop} The functor $\Xi$ induces an equivalence of $\cO^\fp_\bla$ and $\cata^\bla$. \end{prop} \begin{proof} What is clear from Corollary \ref{equiv} is that $\cata^\bla$ is equivalent to the subcategory of $\cO^\fp_\bla$ consisting of objects presented by projectives $\pr_n(P_\kappa^d)$ for the sequence of weights obtained by breaking $\bla$ into fundamental weights, where we require $\kappa$ to be constant on the blocks of fundamental weights obtained by breaking up $\la_i$.
 In terms of category $\cO$, we only induce finite-dimensional $\fp$ vector spaces obtained by tensoring the vector spaces which appear in a particular flag preserved by $\fp$, the gaps of which encode the sequence $\bla$.

-That is, the indecomposible projectives of $\cata^\bla$ are sent to the indecomposible projectives which appear as summands of these $\pr_n(P_d^\kappa)$.
+That is, the indecomposable projectives of $\cata^\bla$ are sent to the indecomposable projectives which appear as summands of these $\pr_n(P_d^\kappa)$.
 Thus these are in bijection, and there can only be $\dim V_\bla$ of the latter.
 Since there is exactly that number of tableaux which are semi-standard in blocks as described above, we need only show that these occur as summands.

 This follows from the relationship between the crystal structure on tableaux and projectives in category $\cO$.
 Specifically, since any tableau which is semi-standard in blocks can be obtained from the empty tableau by the operations of attaching a fresh Young diagram filled with the ground state tableau and of applying crystal operators, the argument from \cite[Corollary 4.6]{BKSch} shows that the projective corresponding to such a tableau is a summand of an appropriate $P_d^\kappa$. \end{proof}